-Ben Kenigsberg is a frequent contributor to The New York Times and Variety.
+Ben Kenigsberg is a frequent contributor to The New York Times.
 He edited the film section of Time Out Chicago from 2011 to 2013 and served as a staff critic for the magazine beginning in 2006.
 Prior to that, he was a mainstay in the film pages of The Village Voice.
-He has also written for Slate, The A.V.
-Club, Vulture, L.A.
-Weekly, Indiewire, In These Times, and Time Out New York.
+He has also written for Variety, Slate, The A.V.
+Club, and Vulture, among other publications.

-Ben Kenigsberg makes his predictions for Sunday night's Cannes awards.
+Ben Kenigsberg reviews Nuri Bilge Ceylan's "The Wild Pear Tree" and makes predictions for the 2018 Cannes awards.